 “Parents who use marijuana themselves may not fully realize the effect this can have on their children.
 Seeing parents use marijuana makes kids more likely to use it themselves, whether or not their parents tell them not to, because actions speak louder than words.”

-Statistics on Marijuana and Teenagers
+Mental Health Statistics About Marijuana and Teenagers

 How to Recognize Marijuana Use in Teenagers